 On our last day in Battambang, we decided to visit the non-touristic temples in our area that we’ve found on Google Maps.
 Simply discovering the “real life” besides tourist crowds.

 And we didn’t get disappointed.
-Firstly, we didn’t have to pay entrance fee.
+Firstly, we didn’t have to pay an entrance fee.
 So we could spare some money.
 Secondly, there were no tourists wandering around, so we could look around and take pictures in a relaxed atmosphere without being bothered by others.

-Furthermore, all these temples are in walkable distance from each other, so you don’t have to take a taxi or tuk-tuk.
+Furthermore, all these temples are within walkable distance from each other, so you don’t have to take a taxi or tuk-tuk.

 The first temple grounds that we visited was a little flooded by the monsoon rain.
 But still, (or maybe especially because of that?) it was totally beautiful walking around.

 The nontouristic temples just had this peaceful tranquil area.
 Exactly what we were looking for after the exhausting last day of sightseeing.

 Our last stop was the white elephant temple.
 Unfortunately, many of the white elephants were already fallen apart.
 Anyway, a really nice place to see and we enjoyed having a walk around there.